Wu Sangui — A Controversial Traitor in the Ancient History of China

-Wu Sangui also encountered huge loss, and was not able to make Manchu to follow the agreement that they signed before.
-Afterwards, Wu Sangui surrendered, reluctantly.
+Wu Sangui also encountered huge losses and was not able to make Manchu follow the agreement that they signed before.
+Afterward, Wu Sangui surrendered, reluctantly.

 The Manchu regime, on the other hand, seized this opportunity, went through the Great Wall, and moved their capital to Beijing.

 Royal Palace of the Ming and Qing Dynasties — The Forbidden City in Beijing

 Great Power and Wealth of King Wu Sangui

 Manchu regime, now the Qing Empire, refused to follow the agreement with Wu Sangui, which regulated that Qing and the re-established Ming divide and rule China separately and independently.

 Qing kept expanding and had unified most places in China, who also committed countless cruel massacres; Wu Sangui kept fighting bravely for the Qing government and showing them his loyalty.